lowlevel86/avecis/avecis_spec.md

 # Avecis Specification

 ### Description:
 Avecis stands for audio, vector, input server and is a programmable window.
-Sound, graphics, and keyboard/mouse input can all be accessed and programmed through TCP.
+Sound, graphics, and keyboard/mouse input can be accessed and programmed through TCP.

 ### General Flowchart: